Table Of Contents

 Goals:

-- Create an income stream in retirement
+• Create a reliable income stream in retirement

-In 2024, individuals like John, aged 50 and older, enjoy an increased 401(k) contribution limit of $30,500, compared to the standard limit of $23,000.
+In 2025, individuals like John, aged 50 and older, enjoy an increased 401(k) contribution limit of $31,000, compared to the standard limit of $23,500.
+(This increases to $32,500 in 2026.)

-Based on these factors, John decides to purchase a 7-year fixed annuity.
-His savings will grow at a guaranteed rate, even if interest rates decline over the years.
-When he reaches age 65, John can cash out his annuity with the interest earned or annuitize the contract, which converts it to a stream of income payments that he’ll continue to receive for several years or even for life.
+When he reaches age 65, John can cash out his annuity with the interest earned or annuitize the contract, which provides a stream of income payments for several years or even for life.

 7-Year Fixed Annuity vs. Indexed Annuity

 For example, an indexed annuity held for seven years might accomplish many of the same goals as a 7-year fixed annuity.
 These products, also called fixed indexed annuities, earn interest based on two rates: a minimum fixed rate and another rate tied to the growth of a stock market index, usually the S&P 500.
-The premium used to purchase an indexed annuity is never invested directly into the stock market; as a result, these annuities offer principal protection just like fixed annuities do.

-“For those longer terms, you might want to look at fixed indexed [annuities] as an alternative, because you’re still 100% protected and you do have the chance for more growth,” Nick Pangakis, a financial advisor with Capitol Financial Solutions, told Annuity.org.
+“For those longer terms, you might want to look at fixed indexed [annuities] as an alternative, because you’re still 100% protected, and you do have the chance for more growth,” Nick Pangakis, a financial advisor with Capitol Financial Solutions, told Annuity.org.
 “Even if you’re not a market person, you can look at a chart and see that the S&P goes up three out of every four years.”

-Indexed annuities usually have some limitations to how much of the index’s gain your contract can capture.
+Indexed annuities usually have some limitations regarding how much of the index’s gain your contract can capture.
 But even with rate caps on growth, Pagnakis said, “You’re going to do better than you would in a fixed [annuity] over time.”

 “For those longer terms, you might want to look at fixed indexed [annuities] as an alternative, because you’re still 100% protected and you do have the chance for more growth.”

-Pagnakis offered a popular strategy for cautious investors who want the gains an indexed annuity can offer while still earning a predictable return.
-“One of the strategies that we show people is maybe putting, you know, half in the fixed account, and half in the S&P.” Indexed annuity owners can choose how much of their premiums are allocated to earning a fixed percentage and how much earns the indexed rate.
-By putting half of the annuity’s premium into the fixed-rate account, you can ensure that even in a down year, you’ll still earn a decent interest rate on the annuity.
+Indexed annuity owners can choose how much of their premiums are allocated to a fixed percentage and how much is at the indexed rate.
+By putting half of the annuity’s premium into the fixed-rate account, you can ensure that even in a down year, you’ll still earn a positive interest rate on the annuity.

 The downside of indexed annuities is that they are less predictable than fixed annuities.
-With a 7-year fixed annuity, you can know exactly how much interest you will earn over those seven years; it’s impossible to predict exactly how your indexed annuity will perform because you can’t predict the performance of the stock market or its indexes.
+With a 7-year fixed annuity, you can know exactly how much interest you will earn over those seven years.
+However, it’s impossible to predict exactly how your indexed annuity will perform because you can’t predict the performance of the stock market or its indexes.

 In the end, some investors are willing to weather some unpredictability for the chance to earn even more interest, while others will prefer a 7-year fixed annuity for its guaranteed interest rate.